 Residence Life is dedicated to providing an inclusive community that fosters understanding and appreciation of all races, religions, national origins, socio-economic classes, gender identities and expressions, sexual orientations, physical and learning abilities, and ages.
 We are committed to playing an important role in the educational experience by providing students and staff with diverse educational and social opportunities so that they may become more justice-minded and educated members of society to address the needs of the world’s growing population.
 As an institution that is devoted to engineering and applied sciences, we call upon our communities to cultivate a passion for social justice and diversity and to develop the skill and knowledge set needed to take action for change within our global society.

 Roles of Residence Life Staff

 Residence Life Coordinators are directly responsible for managing multiple residence halls, designing and implementing programs within halls, and overseeing the maintenance, housekeeping, safety and disciplinary standards within residence halls.

-Hall Directors and Community Directors are paraprofessional staff members that live and work in the Residence Halls or at Mines Park while attending school full time.
-They are responsible for the day-to-day operations of their assigned hall or community, including providing support services directly to students, supervising Resident Assistants (RAs) or Community Assistants (CAs), overseeing all educational, social, and operational activities.
+Community Directors are paraprofessional staff members that live and work in the Residence Halls or at Mines Park while attending school full time.
+They are responsible for the day-to-day operations of their assigned hall or community, including providing support services directly to students, supervising Resident Advisors (RAs), overseeing all educational, social, and operational activities.

-Resident Assistants (RAs) and Community Assistants (CAs) are full-time students who live in the residence halls or Mines Park and are responsible for a particular floor/building (including Mines Park) of residents.
+Resident Advisors (RAs) are full-time students who live in the residence halls or Mines Park and are responsible for a particular floor/building (including Mines Park) of residents.
 They provide support, act as a resource for students, coordinate social and educational programs, and work with one another as a group to enforce community rules and university policies within the halls.